Equitable coloring of large bipartite graphs: Introduction

 We use $\mathbb{N}$ to denote the set of positive integers.
 We let $[n] := \{1, \dots , n \}$ for every $n \in \mathbb{N}$.
 Graphs in this paper have finite vertex sets, no loops, and no parallel edges.
 Given a graph $G=(V(G),E(G))$, the maximum degree of $G$ is denoted by $\Delta(G)$.
 An \emph{independent set} in $G$ is a set of pairwise non-adjacent vertices.
 For disjoint $X, Y \subseteq V(G)$, we say that $X$ is \emph{complete} to $Y$ if every vertex in $X$ is adjacent to every vertex in $Y$, and $X$ is \emph{anticomplete} to $Y$ if there are no edges between $X$ and $Y$.
 A proper $k$-coloring of $G$ is \emph{equitable} if the sizes of any two color classes differ by at most one.
 The smallest integer $k$ such that $G$ admits an equitable $k$-coloring is called the \emph{equitable chromatic number} of $G$, and is denoted by $\chi_e(G)$.
 Clearly, for every graph $G$, we have $\chi(G)\le \chi_e(G)$.

-In~\cite{erdos1964problem}, Erd\H{o}s conjectured that every graph $G$ with $\Delta(G)\le k$ admits an equitable $(k+1)$-coloring.
-This conjecture was proved by Hajnal and Szemer\'edi~\cite{hajnal1970proof}.
-Later, Kierstead and Kostochka~\cite{kierstead2008short} gave a simpler constructive proof.
-The bound in the Hajnal--Szemer\'edi theorem is sharp for complete graphs $K_{\Delta+1}$ and for complete bipartite graphs $K_{\Delta,\Delta}$ when $\Delta$ is odd.
-The following strengthening of the Hajnal--Szemer\'edi theorem was conjectured by Chen, Lih, and Wu~\cite{chen1994equitable}.
+Equitable coloring has a long history.
+A celebrated result of Hajnal and Szemerédi~\cite{hajnal1970proof} settled a conjecture of Erdős~\cite{erdos1964problem} by showing that every graph $G$ with maximum degree at most $\Delta$ admits an equitable $(\Delta+1)$-coloring.
+The bound in the Hajnal--Szemerédi theorem is sharp for complete graphs $K_{\Delta+1}$ and for complete bipartite graphs $K_{\Delta,\Delta}$ when $\Delta$ is odd.

+In the ordinary coloring setting, Brooks' theorem gives a substantial strengthening of the trivial bound $\chi(G)\le \Delta(G)+1$, showing that every connected graph $G$ satisfies $\chi(G)\le \Delta(G)$ except for the usual complete graph and odd cycle obstructions.
+The corresponding equitable analogue remains open in general.
+In particular, the following strengthening of the Hajnal--Szemerédi theorem was conjectured by Chen, Lih, and Wu~\cite{chen1994equitable}.

 \begin{conjecture}[Chen, Lih, and Wu~\cite{chen1994equitable}] Every connected graph $G$ with maximum degree $\Delta\ge 2$ has an equitable coloring with $\Delta$ colors, except when $G$ is a complete graph, or an odd cycle, or $\Delta$ is odd and $G=K_{\Delta,\Delta}$. \end{conjecture}